DennisBaksheev/DennisBaksheev/README.md

 ## 👨‍💻 Dennis's Coding Journey

 I started my coding journey as a high school student.
 I discovered a passion for computer programming and enrolled in free online bootcamps to learn everything I could about this programming world - code, Unix, Linux, theory.
 I continued my education at Seneca College's Computer Programming and Analysis program, where I honed my technical skills and worked on real-world projects.
 In my free time, I also took on side projects, using my coding skills to solve problems and build innovative solutions.
-I am confident in my abilities and excited for what the future holds.
-With my education, experience, and passion for computer programming, I am ready to tackle the toughest challenges and build solutions that will change the world.